 Launching a podcast is one of the smartest GTM Engineering plays you can make in 2025.
 With 505 million global podcast listeners projected this year, brands that invest now will establish a foothold in a high-growth channel that supports demand generation, sales enablement, and brand authority.

-Founders seeking an exit strategy should consider their GTM engine.
-A strong, repeatable GTM can attract investors, increase firm valuation, and provide sustainable growth.
-This is critical for businesses where growth is tied to the founder's personal network.
+Founders seeking an exit strategy should consider their revenue engine.
+A strong, repeatable sales engine can attract investors, increase firm valuation, and provide sustainable growth.
+This is critical for businesses where growth has historically been tied to the founder's personal network.

 Having worked with many founder-led professional services firms, we’ve seen a familiar pattern: they thrive on exceptional client service, deep expertise, and strong relationships.
 But when it comes time to scale or prepare for an exit, these strengths quickly become liabilities.